HelpGiveThanks/Drafts/Forum/ImaginationQualityManagement/PoetryOfBrainsRemixNotes.md

 <br><hr><br>

-Brains are intentional creators of meaning, not passive receivers of information.     <br>
+Brains are intentional creators of meaning,       <br>
+not passive receivers of information.     <br>      <br>

 01.36.18     <br>

 <br><hr><br>

-Jean Piaget (1896 - 1980) Swiss Developmental Psychologist and Philosopher     <br>
+Jean Piaget (1896 - 1980)      <br>
+Swiss Developmental Psychologist      <br>
+and Philosopher     <br>

+<br><hr><br>

 The light of meaning comes from within,     <br>
-1) creating an array of attractors predictions/hypotheses/meanings which the brain     <br>
+1) creating an array of attractors      <br>
+predictions/hypotheses/meanings which the brain     <br>
 2) tests by provoking a response from reality,     <br>
 an action which results in     <br>
 3) energy impacting our senses, and then     <br>
 4) hitting one of these attractors, and causing possibly     <br>
-an accommodation/change to the attractor or not.
-This prediction, action, perception, accommodation cycle builds our knowledge of what is outside the     <br>
+an accommodation/change to the attractor or not.      <br>
+This prediction, action, perception, accommodation      <br>
+cycle builds our knowledge of what is outside the     <br>
-impenetrable barrier separating our attractors, the brain’s meanings,     <br>
+impenetrable barrier separating our attractors,      <br>
+the brain’s meanings,     <br>
 from the energy impacting our senses,     <br>
-reality’s information.     <br>
+reality’s information.     <br>      <br>

 01:38:00     <br>

 <br><hr><br>

 We know only by imagining     <br>
 and doing what we imagine is right,     <br>
-not by experiencing and responding to what is real.     <br>
+not by experiencing and responding to what is real.     <br>     <br>

-We are essentially insane: [inˈsān] – in a state of mind (in a tent with impenetrable walls)     <br>
+We are essentially insane: [inˈsān] – in a state of mind      <br>
+(in a tent with impenetrable walls)     <br>
-that prevents normal perception.     <br>
+that prevents normal perception.     <br>     <br>

 But everyone is equal in this their inability     <br>
 to experience things as they are,     <br>
-to experience only what they imagine, never what is.     <br>
+to experience only what they imagine, never what is.     <br>     <br>

 01:38:00     <br>

 <br><hr><br>

-The first layer of cortex in our ears, eyes, skin, etc. puts up attractor landscapes like craters on the Moon.
+The first layer of cortex in our ears, eyes, skin, etc.      <br>
+puts up attractor landscapes like craters on the      <br>
+Moon.
 Each attractor (crater) is a prediction of what     <br>
-patterns of information/energy might hit our senses.
-When a patten of energy hits, what gets transmitted to the rest of the brain is which attractor/prediction/ meaning/etc. has been hit, not the actual pattern, and not where or how well the patten hit the attractor.     <br>
+patterns of information/energy might hit our senses.      <br>
+When a patten of energy hits, what gets transmitted      <br>
+to the rest of the brain is which attractor/prediction/      <br>
+meaning/etc. has been hit, not the actual pattern, and      <br>
+not where or how well the patten hit the attractor.     <br>     <br>

-This is easy to see in toddlers, as they have very small attractor landscapes.
-The image of a cat hits their one attractor for four-legged animals; it spirals to the bottom, and the toddler points, and says, “dog!”     <br>
+This is easy to see in toddlers, as they have very small      <br>
+attractor landscapes.
+The image of a cat hits their one      <br>
+attractor for four-legged animals; it spirals to the      <br>
+bottom, and the toddler points, and says, “dog!”     <br>
-Brains can only experience what they create (dog), not what the senses sense (cat).
+Brains can only experience what they create (dog),      <br>
+not what the senses sense (cat).
 1:45:16     <br>

 <br><hr><br>

-Friedrich Nietzsche (1844 – 1900) German philosopher, poet, composer, cultural critic, etc.     <br>
+Friedrich Nietzsche (1844 – 1900)      <br>
+German philosopher, poet, composer,      <br>
+cultural critic, etc.     <br>

 <br><hr><br>

 Everyone is equal in their inability     <br>
 to experience things as they are,     <br>
-to experience only what they imagine, never what is.
-So how do we share knowledge?     <br>
+to experience only what they imagine, never what is.      <br>
+So how do we share knowledge?     <br>     <br>

-We share knowledge when predicting, acting/testing, sensing, and accommodating together, thus causing our brains to generate     <br>
+We share knowledge when predicting,      <br>
+acting/testing, sensing, and accommodating together,      <br>
+thus causing our brains to generate     <br>
 similar meanings.
 The more action required     <br>
 in our relating to each other     <br>
 (dancing versus watching TV together)     <br>
 the more similar and useful will grow     <br>
 our meanings, our “shared” knowledge,     <br>
-our imagined experiences of what is real.     <br>
+our imagined experiences of what is real.     <br>     <br>

 01:50:40     <br>

 <br><hr><br>

-Our excess focus on individual achievement is a denial of our brains’ core need to have others actively participate in our lives (act with us)     <br>
+Our excess focus on individual achievement is a      <br>
+denial of our brains’ core need to have others      <br>
+actively participate in our lives (act with us)     <br>
-rather than watch and judge us.
-We need others to practice with us, not preach at us.     <br>
+rather than watch and judge us.      <br>
+We need others to practice with us,      <br>
+not preach at us.     <br>     <br>

-Brains are social organs.     <br>
+Brains are social organs.     <br>     <br>

-We “share” knowledge ONLY when predicting, acting/testing, sensing, and accommodating together, causing our brains to generate similar meanings.
+We “share” knowledge ONLY when predicting,      <br>
+acting/testing, sensing, and accommodating <u> together </u> ,      <br>
+causing our brains to generate similar meanings.      <br>
 Failure to act together (to preach, but not practice)     <br>
 isolates us from each other, making us feel apart,     <br>
-even when we are together.     <br>
+even when we are together.     <br>     <br>

 01:58:45     <br>

 <br><hr><br>

-Brains create new categories/attractors/meanings/etc. in response to A) failures by their existing attractors that B) also demand attention = “Learn this!”     <br>
+Brains create new categories/attractors/meanings/etc.       <br>
+in response to A) failures by their existing attractors       <br>
+that B) also demand attention = “Learn this!”     <br>
-1) An energy pattern failing to fit any existing attractor, 2) falls into a waste-basket attractor, which 3) if the orienting response is also triggered, 4) causes the brain to grow a new attractor = learn, but only if     <br>
+1) An energy pattern failing to fit any existing attractor,       <br>
+2) falls into a waste-basket attractor, which 3) if the       <br>
+orienting response is also triggered, 4) causes the       <br>
+brain to grow a new attractor = learn, <u> but only if </u>     <br>
-5) the brain can test the new attractor.     <br>
+5) the brain can test the new attractor.     <br>      <br>

-For example, dogs' orienting responses may be triggered for unknown words, "Learn this!"
-But, unable to test words, to speak, most words heard will never make it out of dogs’ waste-basket attractors.     <br>
+For example, dogs' orienting responses may be       <br>
+triggered for unknown words, "Learn this!"
+But,       <br>
+unable to test words, to speak, most words heard       <br>
+will never make it out of dogs’ waste-basket attractors.     <br>
-The inability to push their vocabulary wheelchairs, to speak, limits the size of word-attractor arrays for dogs.     <br>
+The inability to push their vocabulary wheelchairs, to       <br>
+speak, limits the size of word-attractor arrays for dogs.     <br>      <br>

 2:00:27     <br>

 <br><hr><br>

-To facilitate new learning you must open up your mind.
+To facilitate new learning you must open up your      <br>
+mind.
 Perhaps one way to do this is to move     <br>
 in a novel way, and in so doing force your     <br>
-brain into creating new attractors, meanings, predictions, etc. to handle the novel movements that you are asking it to make, and that at first, using its existing attractors, it will fail to do.
-Repeated practice of the novel movements, will continually create new attractors until the movements are     <br>
+brain into creating new attractors, meanings,      <br>
+predictions, etc. to handle the novel movements that      <br>
+you are asking it to make, and that at first, using its      <br>
+existing attractors, it will fail to do.
+Repeated practice      <br>
+of the novel movements, will continually create      <br>
+new attractors until the movements are     <br>
 easily handled by the brain.
-Forcing the brain to focus on new experiences increases the overall plasticity of the brain to learn anything as noted in the book The Brain That Changes Itself by Norman Doidge     <br>
+Forcing the brain to focus      <br>
+on new experiences increases the overall plasticity of      <br>
+the brain to learn anything as noted in the book      <br>
+The Brain That Changes Itself by Norman Doidge     <br>
-(2007 New York:Viking, pages 85-87).     <br>
+(2007 New York:Viking, pages 85-87).     <br>     <br>

 02.03.27     <br>

 <br><hr><br>

-The difference between learning that A) we already know something and B) we don’t know something, is a cyclical process of repeated, focused failures.     <br>
+The difference between learning that A) we already      <br>
+know something and B) we don’t know something,      <br>
+is a cyclical process of repeated, focused failures.     <br>     <br>

 1) Invoke the orienting response to concentrate     <br>
 all available brain power on the     <br>
-2) predict/imagine > act/test > sense > learn cycle.
+2) predict/imagine > act/test > sense > learn cycle.      <br>
 3) The object/event/etc. focused upon must continually     <br>
-overcome capture by any existing attractor, predictions, imaginings put up by the brain.
-4) Only after repeated, focused failure cycles to predict/imagine > act/test > sense > learn     <br>
+overcome capture by any existing attractor,      <br>
+predictions, imaginings put up by the brain.      <br>
+4) Only after repeated, focused failure cycles to      <br>
+predict/imagine > act/test > sense > learn     <br>
-will the brain generate a new attractor, prediction, imagining and thus begin to learn something new!     <br>
+will the brain generate a new attractor, prediction,      <br>
+imagining and thus begin to learn something new!     <br>     <br>

 02.03.27     <br>

 <br><hr><br>

-The brain has to orient, focus, and fail to predict a novel stimulus to create a new attractor, hypothesis, category, meaning, etc.     <br>
+The brain has to orient, focus, and fail to predict a      <br>
+novel stimulus to create a new attractor,      <br>
+hypothesis, category, meaning, etc.     <br>
-The brains’ of the natives imagined distant ships to be low clouds, because the images of distant ships on their retinas were not rejected by their cloud attractors.
+The brains’ of the natives imagined distant ships to be      <br>
+low clouds, because the images of distant ships on      <br>
+their retinas were not rejected by their cloud      <br>
+attractors.
 But, as the ships got closer, their cloud     <br>
-attractors did reject the images of ships and crews ...
+attractors did reject the images of ships and crews ...      <br>
 “Hey, those are NOT clouds!”     <br>
 We don’t see ships or clouds.
-We imagine them.
-One way to get our brains to imagine better is to pay closer and closer attention,“...NOT clouds!” to fail how our brains imagine, predict, categorize, etc.     <br>
+We imagine them.      <br>
+One way to get our brains to imagine better is to pay      <br>
+closer and closer attention,“...NOT clouds!” to fail      <br>
+how our brains imagine, predict, categorize, etc.     <br>
-Push/wheel/drive/etc. your wheelchair!
+Push/wheel/drive/etc. your wheelchair!      <br>     <br>

 1 02.04.26     <br>

 <br><hr><br>

 Act/Test!     <br>
-Drive in life’s traffic using your brain’s manufactured experience and figure out ways to test it,     <br>
+Drive in life’s traffic using your brain’s      <br>
+manufactured experience and figure out ways to test it,     <br>
 to flip the input coming into your senses,     <br>
-to challenge your balance with novel movements, to pay closer attention,     <br>
+to challenge your balance with novel movements,      <br>
+to pay closer attention,     <br>
 to force your brain to learn,     <br>
 to accommodate,     <br>
 to empathize,     <br>